Bookmark saved

 "They always talk."

 "They're talking about the eastern reports.
 The supply route raids."
 A pause.
-Clinical.
-The branded processing evaluating how much to say.
 "The one with the scar."

 Ren's hand found the figurine in his pocket.
 The boneglass was warm.
-It had been warm constantly for two weeks — since the intelligence report from Merrin, since the sketch with the diagonal scar drawn in a field scout's rough lines, since the night when he'd read the report and the figurine had burned in his fist and the burning had been the boneglass confirming what his gut already knew.
+It had been warm for two weeks.
+Since the intelligence report from Merrin.
+Since the sketch with the diagonal scar drawn in a field scout's rough lines.
+Since the night when the figurine had burned in his fist, confirming what his gut already knew.
 The warmth pulled east.
 Always east.

 "Not yet," he said.